Best Electrician Schools in Alaska

 • Consider Location - Many programs require living near Anchorage, Fairbanks, or Seward.

-After School: Becoming a Journeyman in Alaska
+After School: Journeyman Path in Alaska

 When you finish your classroom training and log your work hours, you can apply for the journeyman exam.